March 5, 2026

 1. Starburst Minis (Safe) ✅

-These are the small, unwrapped Starbursts sold in a resealable bag.
-In the US, Starburst Minis do not contain gelatin.
-They use pectin (a plant-based fruit extract) instead.
-Because they are gelatin-free and contain no animal products, they are completely Halal-safe.
+These small, unwrapped Starbursts sold in resealable bags in the US do not contain gelatin.
+They use pectin (a plant-based fruit extract).
+Since they contain no animal products, they are completely Halal-safe.

 3. Starburst Jelly Beans (Safe) ✅

-Are you worried about the shiny wax on other candies?
-Read our guide to E904 and Shellac.
+Worried about shiny coatings?
+Check our guide to E904 and Shellac.

 Stop Guessing in the Candy Aisle